jzb/jzb/README.md

 # README

+## 💬 Topics

-## 💬 Talk to me about open source, writing, product marketing, developer relations, communications, and community.
+I'm all about open source, writing, product marketing, developer relations, communications, and community.
+Also music, books, and cats if you want to talk about non-work things...

 Have been working in tech for more than 20 years, usually doing some combination of the above.